 Despite their value in keeping insect populations down, most of us do not want bats living in our homes.
-This is a guide about removing bats from a roof.
+This is a page about removing bats from a roof.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.